joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-07-12-the-lords-prayer.md

 This is between you and God.
 This is a precious, private time between you and the Creator of the Universe.

 Go and examine the Gospels.
 Notice how many times does Jesus have to get away, escape, and departed to be himself.
 We know what he was doing.
 Christ was praying and speaking with the Father.
 Don't you think that if you had the perfect relationship with another person for all of your life and all of sudden, you had to go away and be apart from them for about 30 years.
 How much would you miss them?
 Jesus, who was in perfect relationship and communion with the Father, missed his Father terribly.
 Christ desperately tried to balance between ministry and his prayer life.
-I know none of us don't wrestle with that balance.
-Not even close.
+I know that not one person in here, myself include, wrestle between prayer and ministry.
+Yet, prayer is the heaviest lifting.

 ### do not heap up empty phrases as the Gentiles do, for they think that they will be heard for their many words